emtpb/sonar/README.rst

 The example sends pings at 0 m (center of the field) and 1 m with the first ping having no delay and the second one being delayed by 0.1 ms.
 The display of the field simulation can be disabled by setting :code:`show=False`.
-After the simulation is finished the variable :code:`results` contains a list of echo signals recorded at the positions the pings where send at.
+After the simulation is finished the variable :code:`result` contains a list of echo signals recorded at the positions the pings where send at.
 The transmitted signals are also present in these signals.